generot/Disconsole/README.md

 - Adding the following options to the compilation batch file:<br>
   - `-DDC_TOKEN=<your_webhook_token> -DDC_ID=<your_webhook_id>`

-Both options are completely valid, it's up to you to choose which one is most convenient for you.
+Both options are completely valid, it's up to you to choose which one is more convenient for you.

 ## Dependencies
 - [libcurl](https://curl.se/libcurl/c/)